codeforamerica/sqs-entity-resolution/README.md

 Tests are located in the `test/` folder.
 The overall flow is tested using LocalStack components.

-Create a virtualenv and install dependencies:
+One-time setup -- create a virtualenv and install dependencies:

     mkdir venv
     # Use the Python runtime of your choice
     ~/pythons/python-3.12.6/bin/python3.12 -m venv venv
     source venv/bin/activate
     pip install -r requirements.txt

+Before each run, activate the virtualenv:

+    source venv/bin/activate

 Run tests: